-Sequoia supplied three AVC Edge machines to test.
+Sequoia supplied three AVC Advantage D10 machines to test.
 In addition, peripheral equipment was supplied, such as laptop with software, bar code reader, audio unit and voting cards.
 Vendor documentation included technical manuals, operations guides, equipment specifications, and various documents in response to questions.
 Vendor technical staff provided assistance in understanding the machine and documentation.
 They were available by telephone, email and in person.
-While at NJIT, they were not involved in or present for any testing.
+While at NJIT, they were not involved in or present for any retesting.
 Vendor documentation was maintained on a secure server.

-c.
+d.
 Test Approaches

-To test whether each machine type has satisfied the various requirements set forth according to the State of New Jersey Criteria for Voter-Verified Paper Record for Direct Recording Electronic Voting Machines, four testing approaches have been designed and conducted: Single Test, 1200-vote Simulated Test, 14-hour Test, and 52-vote Test.
-The latter two tests (1200-vote, and 14-hour) are considered Volume Tests.
+To test whether each machine type has satisfied the various requirements set forth according to the State of New Jersey Criteria for Voter-Verified Paper Record for Direct Recording Electronic Voting Machines, four testing approaches have been designed: Single Test, 1200-vote Simulated Test, 14-hour Test, and 52-vote Test.
+The latter three tests (1200-vote, 14-hour, and 52-vote) are considered Volume Tests.
 Testing was developed and performed based on accepted scientific practices and methodologies.